 Butterfly Effect ...

-Our Breathing Butterfly project uses a butterfly metaphor, and provides kids, teachers, medical personnel, or other responsible adults with simple and straightforward visualization videos and activities.
+Our Breathing Butterfly project uses a butterfly metaphor, and provides kids, parents, teachers, medical personnel, or those "young-at-heart" with simple and straightforward visualization videos and activities.

-With this project, we empower children in stressful conditions (e.g., health-related stress, financial stress, bullying, etc.) with an internal coping resource, commonly referred to as Mindfulness Based Stress Reduction.
-Children learn that, while they may not be able to control the environment, they do have some power over their response to it.
+With this project, we empower those of all ages in stressful conditions (e.g., health-related stress, financial stress, bullying, etc.) with an internal coping resource, commonly referred to as Mindfulness Based Stress Reduction.
+We learn that, while we may not be able to control the environment, we do have some power over their response to it.
 Thus, MBSR has been shown to build resilience and improve outcomes... an 'innoculation' that helps protect against stress.
 All children, whether highly stressed or simply dealing with the stress of growing up, can benefit from additional coping skills.

 We mean it when we say 'help one, help many, cause a ripple.'
 By helping one child, you just can't predict in what interconnected way you're changing the future of the entire world… just as a butterfly flapping their wings in one part of the world can change the weather in another, helping one child can change how the world unfolds in ways we cannot know.
 That's been called the 'butterfly effect.'
 We've been talking about it for years in our 'ripple' campaign, and it's in the animation at the end of our Concert for Hope film... now Rabbi David Nelson has linked this 'butterfly effect' to Tikkun Olam (healing the world) in his book Judaism, Physics and God.1 Well, this is our Breathing Butterfly project.

-If you are a shelter / school / hospital volunteer, it's important for you to check with your supervisor before enthusiastically jumping in.
+If you represent a shelter / school / hospital, it's important for you to check with your supervisor before enthusiastically jumping in.
 With proper permissions and training, you avoid unintended problems in areas that are intending to bring only help and healing.
 Please let us know your results, and how we can make this a more helpful page!

 The Breathing Butterfly, one of The Elfenworks Foundation’s key initiatives, took wing in 2009 as a response to studies in child stress.